videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/control-remote-participant/remote-participant-media.md

 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
 slug: remote-participant-media
 ---

 # Toggle Remote Participant Media - React Native

-When hosting a meeting, it's important that the host of the meeting should be able to request someone's Mic or Camera to be turned on or should be able to turn them off.
+When hosting a meeting, it's essential for the host to have the capability to request that someone's microphone or camera be turned on, or to turn them off as needed.
+This guide focuses on this very aspect of controlling other participant's media.

 :::note
-Participant who will be controlling other participant's mic and camera should have permission **`allow_mod`** passed in the token.
+The Participant with the capability to control other participant's media should have permission **`allow_mod`** passed in the token.
 To know more about permissions [**visit here**](/react-native/guide/video-and-audio-calling-api-sdk/authentication-and-token).
 :::

-Before we discuss the methods and events associated with this functionality, here is how the flow would look like.
+Before delving into the methods and events associated with this functionality, explore how the flow would unfold.

 ![img1](../../../../../static/img/toggle-remote-media.png)